akvorado/akvorado/console/data/docs/02-configuration.md

   about to expire or need an update
 - `cache-persist-file` tells where to store cached data on shutdown and read them back on startup
-- `poller-retries` is the number of retries on unsuccessful SNMP requests.
-- `poller-timeout` tells how much time should the poller wait for an answer.
-- `workers` tell how many workers to spawn to handle SNMP polling.
+- `workers` tell how many workers to spawn to fetch metadata.
 - `max-batch-requests` define how many requests can be batched together
 - `provider` defines the provider configuration